gardener/logging/pkg/client/README.md

 # Client Package

-The `client` package provides multiple implementations of the `OutputClient` interface for sending logs from Fluent Bit to various backends.
+The `client` package provides multiple implementations of the `Output` interface for sending logs from Fluent Bit to various backends.
 It supports OpenTelemetry Protocol (OTLP) over gRPC and HTTP, as well as stdout and no-op clients for testing and debugging.

 ## Table of Contents